dnyaneshwargiri/enlyze-coding-assignment/README.md

 ## About The Project

 KPI Builder is an application to manage KPI defintion for your project.
-One can access a list of KPIs, create, edit and delete KPI thorugh this application.
+One can access a list of KPIs, create, edit and delete KPI through this application.

 https://github.com/dnyaneshwargiri/enlyze-coding-assignment/assets/34788823/f603d9c7-9b39-48e9-a1aa-e9cea4826a15